Philippines won't raise legal victory vs. China at ASEAN

-MANILA, Philippines (AP) — The Philippines’ top diplomat says his country won’t raise its recent international arbitration victory against China’s territorial claims in the South China Sea during Asian summit talks that Manila will host this year.
+MANILA, Philippines (AP) — The Philippines won’t raise its recent arbitration victory against Chinese territorial claims in the South China Sea during Asian summit talks that it will host this year, Foreign Secretary Perfecto Yasay Jr. said Wednesday.

-Foreign Secretary Perfecto Yasay Jr. said Wednesday that pressing last year’s arbitration ruling during the annual meetings of the Association of Southeast Asian Nations “is just simply counter-productive for our purposes.”
+Yasay said pressing last year’s ruling at the annual meetings of the Association of Southeast Asian Nations “is just simply counter-productive.”

-Yasay said the Philippines intends to raise the ruling, which invalidated China’s historic claims under a U.N. treaty, in bilateral talks with Beijing in the future.
+The Philippines intends to raise the ruling, which invalidated China’s historic claims under a 1982 U.N. treaty, in bilateral talks with Beijing in the future, Yasay said, stressing that the arbitration decision is final and won’t be changed by discussions at international conferences.

-The Philippines is hosting the ASEAN meetings this year.
-President Rodrigo Duterte has taken steps to mend strained relations with China while taking an antagonistic stance toward the administration of outgoing U.S. President Barack Obama.
+“We are not going to raise this issue … because there is really no useful benefit,” Yasay said at a news conference.
+“This is a matter that we will be raising with China at some future time in bilateral talks and to do and involve others in the discussion of this decision is just simply counter-productive for our purposes.”

 Most Read Stories